Edgbaston Priory Club

 The Edgbaston Priory Club is a private members' tennis, squash and leisure club in Birmingham, England.
-The club is the host of the annual WTA Tour stop, the Nature Valley Classic.
+The club is the host of the annual WTA Tour stop, the Rothesay Classic.
 The 'Ann Jones Court' stadium has a capacity of 2,500 people (1,000 permanent and 1,500 temporary).

 The club has a fitness suite and class studio, a bar and bistro area, indoor and outdoor pools, 30+ tennis courts and 10 squash courts.
 It is considered one of the premier racquets clubs in the UK.